RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

-On a similar vein, we cannot forget that RXU, and the whole Unicode Tools Of Rexx, are _prototypes_ to foster discussion and interchange about a future Unicode-aware implementation of Rexx, and not that future implementation itself: in this sense, giving names (like BYTES, TEXT or CODEPOINTS) to the entities we have to manage (i.e., Classic RExx strings, codepoint-based strings, and grapheme based strings) is a way to fix ideas, to create a collective vocabulary for the Architecture Review Board to share and use, and to disseminate a collective imaginary, that is, to create the conditions for the collective decisions that have to be taken.
+On a similar vein, we cannot forget that RXU, and the whole Unicode Tools Of Rexx, are _prototypes_ to foster discussion and interchange about a future Unicode-aware implementation of Rexx, and not that future implementation itself: in this sense, giving names (like BYTES, CODEPOINTS, GRAPHEMES or TEXT) to the entities we have to manage (i.e., Classic Rexx strings, codepoint-based strings, and grapheme based strings) is a way to fix ideas, to create a collective vocabulary for the Architecture Review Board to share and use, and to disseminate a collective imaginary, that is, to create the conditions for the collective decisions that have to be taken.

-Does this mean that the real, final, implementations of Unicode-enabled Rexx will have to support both CODEPOINTS and TEXT, or that these names, CODEPOINTS and TEXT, will be mandatory?
+Does this mean that the real, final, implementations of Unicode-enabled Rexx will have to support both CODEPOINTS, GRAPHEMES and TEXT, or that these names, CODEPOINTS, GRAPHEMES and TEXT, will be mandatory?
 Not at all.
-BYTES, CODEPOINTS and TEXT are _temporary names_, or, if you prefer, _temporary concepts_ for a collective research.
+BYTES, CODEPOINTS, GRAPHEMES and TEXT are _temporary names_, or, if you prefer, _temporary concepts_ for a collective research.
 Once we decide that this research is finished, we will be able to decide whether we prefer to keep both concepts or we chose to keep only one.
 And, regarding the names, they can be changed on-the-fly, if needs arise: we have already changed from RUNES to CODEPOINTS, for example.